History of Blair Athol

 It is planned that the hilltop will kept generally free of new homes and will be heavily landscaped.
 Meanwhile, the old homestead itself is being carefully restored by Mick Scrase and Lucas and Tait.

-Some streets planned for the estate will be named in honour of the Blair Athol group of buildings(279KB, PDF).
+Some streets planned for the estate will be named in honour of the Blair Athol group of buildings(PDF, 279KB).
 A major circuit road will be The Kraal Drive, while other roads will be Blair Athol Drive and Stone Cottage Place.

 But major theme chosen is historic buildings and sites in Campbelltown that have been demolished or destroyed.